 As a freelancer, it’s your responsibility to quote your services and break it down to your client.
 However, here you need to be very careful to protect the relationship between you and the client.
 Usually, clients don’t like it when they meet some unexpected costs along the way.
 So, be sure to include even the extra charges that the client may need to pay for in case additional work is done.

 It’s not a guarantee that things will run smoothly till the end.
-Sometimes the odd happens, and either you or the client needs to cancel the contract.
+Sometimes the odd happens, and either you or the client needs to cancel the DJ contract agreement.
 So, in the case of this, what’s next?
 Will either of you goes scot-free, or there are some penalties for breach of contract?

 Your DJ contract should answer this.
 As a freelancer, you need to be clear about the terms of cancellation to protect you from any losses resulting from a breach of contract.
 Even so, make sure the terms are fair for both of you.

-So, make sure you include overtime charges in your contract so that in case a client wants to add time to your booking on-site, they’ll know how much to pay for.
+So, make sure you include overtime charges in your simple DJ contract template so that in case a client wants to add time to your booking on-site, they’ll know how much to pay for.

 Ready to write your DJ contract?
 Be mindful of the tips above.